-Which brings me to the point of the lie of female success: that a woman has to work like a horse to get what she wants to succeed.
+This is what I mean when I talk about the lie of female success.
+The lie is that a woman has to work like a horse to get what she wants to succeed.

 A woman isn’t build to work hard like a machine for years and years and then reap the rewards.